There is nothing more thrilling than when you can feel the breeze on your face as you speed down the highway at breakneck speed.

 Wait, wait, Deja Vu?

 Sorry, I started reviewing the wrong product.
-The next pick is somewhat unusual, unlike the Boss speaker I just talked about; this one comes from Bose and is the smallest and most affordable speaker they currently have ( also the smallest on the list).
+The next pick is somewhat unusual, unlike the Boss speaker I just talked about; this one comes from Bose and is the smallest and most affordable speaker they currently have (also the smallest on the list).

-Small, yet loud enough to accompany you through the rides.
+These are small handlebar speakers, yet loud enough to accompany you through the rides.

 What gave the Soundlink Micro a spot on my list must be its compact size and design.
 It features a close to indestructible dinky design and, at the same time, great portability.
 You have to hang it on your bag or bike, and you are good to go.